physcip/PredicateInstaller/README.md

 In Mac OS X 10.8 Mountain Lion however, that flag no longer exists.
 This script is supposed to fill that void.

-I have tested this script on Mac OS X 10.8.3 Mountain Lion; it likely works on anything upwards from Mac OS X 10.7 Lion.
+I have tested this script on Mac OS X 10.6.8 through macOS 10.13.
-I did also test it on Mac OS X 10.6 and after working around a tiny difference in the API, it appears to mostly work fine.

 ## Example